tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 - Instance mix is only available for scale sets using Flexible Orchestration Mode.
 - You must have quota for the VM sizes you're requesting with instance mix.
 - You can specify **up to** five VM sizes with instance mix.
-- For REST API deployments, you must have an existing virtual network inside of the resource group that you're deploying your scale set with instance mix in.
+- For REST API deployments, you must have an existing virtual network inside of the resource group that you're deploying your scale set with instance mix into.
 - You can't mix VM architecture in the same instance mix deployment; you can't mix Arm64 and x64.
 - You can't mix VMs that use SCSI and NVMe storage interfaces.
 - All VMs specified in `skuProfile` must use the same Security Profile.
-- Instance mix does not support Standby Pools, Azure Dedicated Host, or Proximity Placement Groups.
+- Instance mix doesn't support Standby Pools, Azure Dedicated Host, or Proximity Placement Groups.
-- When using MaxSurge, instance mix will replace the VM with the size it was before the scaling action.
+- With MaxSurge, instance mix replaces the VM with the size it was before the scaling action.

 ## Next steps
 Learn how to [create a scale set using instance mix](instance-mix-create.md).